ckeditor/ckeditor5/docs/tutorial/editor.md

 ## Creating an editor

-The testing environment you setup displays the "Hello world!" on the page.
-Let's learn the first editor method that will replace this element with the editor.
+The test environment you set up displays the "Hello world!" on the page.
+Let's learn the first editor method that replaces this element with the editor.

 Open the `src/main.js` file and add the following code: